Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Hardware implementation

 \paragraph*{Control system outputs:}

-We then implement the control request output of the frame grabber with an ap\_vld interface.
-These control requests are calculated in the firmware through a single matrix multiplication using:
+We then implement the control request output of the frame grabber with an ap\_vld \rff{port-level protocol.
+This protocol asserts a separate "valid" signal to alert the downstream endpoint when a new valid output is produced.} These control requests are calculated in the firmware through a single matrix multiplication using:

-where $s_t$, $c_t$ are the sine and cosine components of the $n$=1 mode predicted by the neural network model, $\theta_i$ and $\phi_i$ are the poloidal and toroidal locations of control coil, $m$, and $n$ are the mode shape we intend to control, and $g$ and $\gamma$ are the gain and phase shift parameters to be scanned during a feedback control run campaign \cite{Peng16PPCF}.
-In the current implementation, the gain and phase shift factors are set to fixed values; for future versions of the firmware we would need the ability to adjust these values quickly between two consecutive discharges
+\yw{ where $v_{i,t}$ denotes the request for the applied field of control coil $i$ at time $t$,} $s_t$, $c_t$ are the sine and cosine components of the $n$=1 mode predicted by the neural network model \yw{at time $t$}, $\theta_i$ and $\phi_i$ are the poloidal and toroidal locations of control coil \yw{$i$}, $m$, and $n$ are the mode shape we intend to control, and $g$ and $\gamma$ are the gain and phase shift parameters to be scanned during a feedback control run campaign \cite{Peng16PPCF}.
+In the current implementation, the gain and phase shift factors are set to fixed values; for future versions of the firmware we would need the ability to adjust these values quickly between two consecutive discharges\ywsecond{.}

-The control coils on HBT-EP are grouped into four toroidal arrays, each consisting of ten coils spaced evenly in the toroidal direction.
+The control coils on HBT-EP are grouped into four toroidal arrays, each consisting of ten coils spaced evenly in the toroidal direction \yw{\cite{Maurer11PPCF}}.
 These four arrays are independent, but can also be hardwired to create phase shifts to generate arbitrary poloidal mode shape between $m$=1--4.
 Since we are targeting the $n$=1 mode, we can significantly simplify the problem by outputting only 5 control requests for half of one toroidal array (5 neighboring coils in one array) and mapping these five signals to all 40 coils using a breakout board to generate the desired mode shape.
 Note that this setup would only work when applying feedback control to a single $m/n$ mode.
 Multi-mode control tasks would require either switching the mode shape in the middle of a shot, or generating the requests through alternative methods.
 These will be explored in future studies on HBT-EP.